Alternatives apps to Plum

 If you only look at apps that analyse your spending and automatically put a sum aside for you every few days, Plum doesn’t have a lot of direct competitors.
 However, there are a bunch of alternative ways to automate your savings.
 You can have a look at the following:

 - Save automatically with Chip.
 Chip is Plum’s main competitor and also uses an algorithm to analyse your spending and then automatically set money aside for you.
-All in all, Plum has more features (for example, you can invest your savings) and connects to more banks (26, while Chip only supports 12), but Chip also allows you to set specific savings goals in the app, which you can’t do with Plum.
+All in all, Plum has more features (for example, you can invest your savings and it connects to more UK banks) but, like Plum, Chip allows you to set specific savings goals in its app.

-- Save every time it rains in London with dozens. dozens is very new and many features are still being tested, but it does look promising.
-It’s an app that combines multiple money features, including a savings account, and allows you to automate your savings through integration with IFTTT (If This Then That).
-IFTTT can be used to trigger an action on dozens (such as “save £2”) every time something you decide happens (such as “every time the International Space Station passes over your house”, or “every time it rains in London”).
+- Save every time it rains in London with dozens. dozens is fairly new and is an app that combines multiple money features, including a savings account, and allows you to automate your savings through integration with IFTTT (If This Then That).
+IFTTT can be used to trigger an action on dozens (such as “save £2”) every time something you decide happens (such as “every time the International Space Station passes over your house” or “every time it rains in London”).

 - Save every time you don’t walk 10,000 steps a day with Oval Money.
 Just like with dozens, with Oval Money you can set up saving rules to put money aside automatically in a dedicated account.
 With Oval, the rules can be based on your social media activity (“every time you post on your Facebook wall”), on your spending behaviour (“every time you spend money on food”) or on your physical activity (“every time you don’t reach your 10,000 steps a day goal”).

 - Round up your spare change.
 A (slightly) more conventional way of saving money without having to think about it is using the round-up feature offered by some digital current accounts these days.
 If you activate it, the spare change of every transaction you make will be moved into a separate sub-account that will act as a savings account.
-So for example, if you spend £29.20 on your grocery shopping, £30 will be taken from your current account, £0.80 of which will be saved.
+So for example, if you spend £29.20 on your grocery shopping, £30 will be taken from your current account, £0.80 of which will be put aside into a savings pot.
 Monzo and Revolut both offer this feature in their apps.

 Plum also gives you a series of insights into your spending, categorising your transactions automatically and sending you periodic budget updates.
 However, acting as a budgeting app is clearly not its main job and there are a bunch of dedicated options that will serve the purpose better.

-If you want to make your savings profitable by investing them, the most obvious choice is looking at our selection of share dealing accounts.
+If you want to make your savings profitable by investing them, the most obvious alternative to Plum is to look at the selection of share dealing platforms available.
 Some of them have very handy apps and a whole lot of information for beginners.

 More guides on Finder